Our Relationship is Not Working – Is it Time to Break Up?

 - Financial agreements and arrangements can also be extremely important, particularly if there is any financial disparity between the couple.
 For couples that have been living together for several years, agreements may need to be made regarding financial support for at least a short period of time following separation.
 (This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)

 - Living arrangements can also be a point of contention and stress for a couple who is separating.
 If a couple were living together, arrangements will need to be made as to where each person will live, and whether the couple’s home will be maintained by one or other party.
 These negotiations will be more complicated if there are children involved.
+Whether a couple decides to stay together or separate, it is hugely beneficial to enlist the help of a professional in order to reduce relationship conflict and distress, which can have a serious impact on children, as well as the couple (2).

 WHAT IS THE VALUE OF A HEALTHY BREAKUP?